mittinatten/freesasa/doc/doxy_main.md

 These pages document the API of FreeSASA.
 The header [freesasa.h](freesasa_8h.html) describes the [public API](group__API.html) of the library.
-Functions not tagged Public API are only intended for internal development.
+The remaining headers are only intended for internal use.

 The library is licensed under the [GPLv3](GPL.md).